 There has also been talk of creating a new category of taxpayers: dependent contractors.
 This group would, in theory, pay a higher National Insurance rate in return for more set in stone employment rights.
 A boost in NIC from this demographic could help to alleviate the strain created by the dip in business contributions.
 With everything else going on in the life of an independent contractor, the complex tax returns system often falls to the bottom of their to-do list.

-Because of this, using a digital tax platform or seeking the advice of a personal accountant could be paramount to maintaining good tax return practices.
+Because of this, using a digital tax platform or seeking the advice of a personal accountant could be paramount to maintaining good tax return practices for financial freedom.